Benign Prostatic Hyperplasia: Dietary Restrictions on Cereal Products

 Question

 I read your website and was surprised.
 You write that in cases of benign prostatic hyperplasia (BPH), during active treatment, wheat-based porridges should be avoided.
 However, many doctors advise the opposite, recommending: “Eat all kinds of porridge.”
 Could you explain why a BPH diet requires such exclusions?
 A restricted diet should only eliminate foods with a clear and well-founded reason.
+Individual sensitivity to gluten, food intolerances, and the effect of complex carbohydrates on inflammation in the prostate should also be taken into account.

 Answer